rl1987/trickster.dev/tricksterblog/content/post/evaluating-ms-playwright-for-gray-hat-automation.md

             browser.close()
 ```

-TODO: include images

-We see that string `Headless` is included into User-Agent header and that attempt to load StockX page instantly
+We see that string `Headless` is included into User-Agent header and that an attempt to load StockX page instantly
-fails to be being detected by PerimeterX.
+fails due to be being detected by PerimeterX.

 However, we can set `user_agent` [argument](https://playwright.dev/python/docs/api/class-browser#browser-new-page)
 when calling `new_page()` method and pass a string with User-Agent value from a proper browser, which prevents getting
 blocked on the very first page by PerimeterX.

 We can also set `proxy` argument to dictionary with proxy address and credentials.
-Unfortunately, it does not putting proxy
+Unfortunately, it does not support putting proxy
 credentials and address in the same way as `requests` module does.
 Instead, we would need to create a dictionary with following
 key-value pairs: